90sCraig/Twitch-ChatGPT/README.md

 + Tokens are pieces of words, where 1,000 tokens are roughly equivalent to 750 words.
 The behavior will also use tokens, so the longer you make it the more it will cost.

 To get an API key you can signup [here on the OpenAI Platform](https://platform.openai.com/account/api-keys)

+## Troubleshooting
+While this is mostly straightforward, there are a few issues that have come up:
++ gpt-4 API access: You do not need to purchase an OpenAI Plus account for this, but you DO need to use the gpt-3.5-turbo API enough to be [billed at least $1 to gain access to the gpt-4 API](https://help.openai.com/en/articles/7102672-how-can-i-access-gpt-4)
++ When setting the `temperature` variable, make sure it is formatted as "0.9" and NOT "0,9".
+Using a comma will cause the request to OpenAI to fail

 ## Credits